tarunravi/vtuber-assistant/about_code/prompt_factory.md

 ```

 ### How it builds the prompt
-Given the selected `prompt` and `model`, the factory:
+Given the selected `prompt`, the factory:
 1) Reads the persona text from `prompts[prompt]`.
-2) Reads the emotion names from `models[model].emotions` keys.
-3) Produces a system instruction that:
+2) Produces a system instruction that:
-   - Requires responses to start with exactly one valid emotion tag: `[Emotion]`.
    - Forbids emojis or special characters; plain English only.
    - Emphasizes concise, directly-on-topic answers.
    - Keeps persona implicit on simple messages (e.g., saying “hi”), surfacing personality subtly only when appropriate.
-4) Composes the final prompt by combining:
+3) Composes the final prompt by combining:
    - System instructions
    - Recent conversation history (if provided)
    - Current user message